 The Paragliding Association of Arunachal has been doing great in providing a national platform for the Paragliding community in Arunachal Pradesh.
 Moreover, the association has also been encouraging both males and females to become paragliding experts from the region.

 So, the best part of traveling with a group of paragliding experts is that you get to learn the nuances of this adventure sport and realize how paragliding can open new avenues in promoting tourism in a big way.

-While doing test flights in Anini, there were 9 successful take-offs and landing recorded which was absolutely commendable.
-It will certainly open a great adventure tourism opportunity in Anini in the coming days.
+While doing test flights in Anini, there were 9 successful take-offs and landings recorded which was absolutely commendable.
+It will certainly open an excellent adventure tourism opportunity in Anini in the coming days.

 The reproduction of any of the content, including the photographs without prior consent/permission of the writer, is strictly prohibited and a violation of the same will attract legal action.

 For any kind of collaboration with My Travel Diary, reach at [email protected]